electron/electron/docs/api/notification.md

 #### `notification.show()`

-Immediately shows the notification to the user, please note this means unlike the HTML5 Notification implementation, simply instantiating a `new Notification` does not immediately show it to the user, you need to call this method before the OS will display it.
+Immediately shows the notification to the user, please note this means unlike the HTML5 Notification implementation, instantiating a `new Notification` does not immediately show it to the user, you need to call this method before the OS will display it.